Lodges and Glamping

 Grand Canyon Visitor Center

-Head to the Grand Canyon Visitor Center first.
-Find information and maps along with interpretive areas and the introductory film.
+This is the most common first stop at the Grand Canyon.
+It offers information and maps along with interpretive areas and the introductory film.

 Located next to the main parking area.
-Note: Closed for 2020.
+Open daily from 9 a.m. to 4 p.m.

 Grand Canyon Conservancy’s Park Store